signdict/website/README.md

 [![Join the chat at https://gitter.im/signdict/lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/signdict/lobby)

 Here we will work on SignDict.
-A sign language dictionary where everyone can add new signs using their webcam.
-With this unique crowdsourcing approach we together can create the most accurate sign language dictionary there is.
+A sign language dictionary where registered users can add new signs using their webcam.
+With the crowdsourcing approach we can create the most accurate and largest German sign language dictionary together.

 **You want to help?** Awesome.
 Scroll through the issues, open a new one, join our [Gitter Community](https://gitter.im/signdict/Lobby) or just send a short notice using the [contact form](https://signdict.org/contact).
 We are happy about every person who wants to help.